taylorpeat/No-Magic-Rails/README.md

-### App Template for Rails Demystified Book
+### App Template for Demystifying Rails Book

-This is a template to start off with for going through the Rails Demystified Book.
+This is a template to start off with for going through the Demystifying Rails Book.

 The pry gem has been included in this application to help readers debug their